11th Baltic Mini Textile Gdynia 8.03–9.06.2019

 In cooperation with the MOCAK Museum of Contemporary Art in Krakow.

+The MOCAK collection.
+With the financial support of the Pomeranian Voivodeship.
 This project has been made possible through the cooperation of the Jagiellonian University Institute of Ethnology and Cultural Anthropology and the Jagiellonian University Archive in Krakow.

 The main aim of the installation, featuring some remarkable materials created during World War II and presently found in the Jagiellonian University’s Institute of Ethnology and Cultural Anthropology and the Jagiellonian University Archive, is an attempt to critically appraise their equivocal „scientific” value, in part to remember the cultural heritage of the regions explored at the time.
 The archival photographic materials come from the racial ethnology and reconnaissance section of the Institut für Deutsche Ostarbeit (IDO).
 According to the intentions of Hans Frank (Governor General GG), the institute was to be transformed into a German university in Krakow.
 These photographs were meant to display the natural virtues of the General Government and the cultural backwardness of the conquered lands of Poland, to prove the Germans had been eternally present in the “East,” explained as “the Germans spreading civilization.”